-Project Team 101: What is a Project Team and How to Build a Winning One?
+Project Team 101: What Is a Project Team and How to Build a Winning One?

 The strength of the team is each member.
 The strength of each member is the team.